 Veteran actor Vic Morrow was shooting a scene with two child performers named Myca Dinh Le, age seven, and Renee Shin-Yi Chen, age six.
 He was supposed to scoop the kids into his arms and carry them to safety as a helicopter barreled down at them from the sky.
 The windy day required the crew to climb up 30-foot high scaffolding that was swaying as it was buffeted by the rotators of the helicopter.
 When some of the technicians balked at what they perceived to be unsafe conditions Landis furiously screamed: “Is there somebody on this electrical crew who’s not too chickensh*t to do the job?”

-Morrow, in a last selfless gesture, did his best to try to save the children from the crash, attempting to push them to safety into the nearby pond but was unable to escape the fast onrushing blades of the machine.
-Morrow and Le were decapitated by the propeller blades and, despite Morrow's efforts, Chen was then crushed by one of the landing skids.
+Morrow, in a final selfless gesture, did his best to try to save the children from the impact, attempting to push them to safety into the nearby pond but was unable to escape the fast onrushing blades of the machine.
+Morrow and Le were struck by the propeller blades and, despite Morrow's efforts, Chen was then trapped under by one of the landing skids.

-Though Landis was acquitted of manslaughter charges in the subsequent trial, the incident did lead to greater regulations in on-set safety that are still in place today.
-The multiple film production unions worked together unilaterally to ensure that accidents like the horrific Twilight Zone helicopter crash never happened again.
-But as well intentioned as they were, you know directors...
+Though Landis was acquitted of charges in the subsequent trial, the incident did lead to greater regulations in on-set safety that are still in place today.
+The multiple film production unions worked together unilaterally to ensure that accidents like the horrific Twilight Zone helicopter mishap never happened again.

 Even before the shooting began on The Omen, the production was given a few bad... well, you know.

 Two separate planes - one carrying lead actor Gregory Peck and the other carrying producer Mace Neufeld - were both struck by lightning only eight hours apart.
-Peck also came to the set only two months removed from having to tragically bury his son who had committed suicide.
+Peck also came to the set only two months removed from having to tragically inter his son who had taken his own life.
 Unfortunately, these events were just the beginning of what stands today as one of the most enduring "cursed" movie myths.

-- The trained stunt dogs freaking out and attacking their wrangler so viciously that they injured him, even through his animal protection suit.
+- The trained stunt dogs freaked out and turned on their wrangler so viciously that they injured him, even through his animal protection suit.

 - The hotel the Neufeld was staying in being bombed by the IRA.

-- A private plane that the crew hired to transport props and set pieces mysteriously going down, crashing into another vehicle on the highway when it tried to land, killing everyone aboard.
+- A private plane that the crew hired to transport props and set pieces mysteriously going down, colliding into another vehicle on the highway when it tried to land, killing everyone aboard.

 - Alf Joint, a stunt man working on the film, getting injured on the set of his next movie when he fell awkwardly from the top of a building during a stunt, claiming that he felt he was "pushed by an unseen force."

-- Most bizarrely, Liz Moore, one of the designers for the film, getting killed in an automobile accident with special effects coordinator John Richardson.
-In a gruesome twist, Moore was cut in half during the crash in a scene eerily similar to the car accident in the film.
-Weirder still, the car was traveling to the Dutch town of Ommen at the time.
+- Most bizarrely, Liz Moore, one of the designers for the film, was in a fatal automobile collision with special effects coordinator John Richardson.
+On a weird note, the car was traveling to the Dutch town of Ommen at the time.